Corporate Governance Guidelines

 I. Evaluation of the Chief Executive Officer

-The Compensation Committee, along with the Lead Director, will evaluate the performance and effectiveness of the Chief Executive Officer annually, based on objective criteria, which includes performance of the business, accomplishment of long-term strategic objectives, and Management development, and will report its findings and recommendations to the full Board.
-The Lead Director shall perform the CEO annual evaluation.
-The results of this evaluation will be reported to the Board in a session of non-management Directors.
+The Compensation Committee, will evaluate the performance and effectiveness of the Chief Executive Officer annually, based on objective criteria, which includes performance of the business, accomplishment of long-term strategic objectives, and Management development, and will report its findings and recommendations to the full Board.

 J. Succession Planning; Management Development; Human Resource Strategy